Liberalism in Poland

 Liberalism has been a notable ideology in Poland for hundreds of years.
 Polish liberalism emphasizes the preservation of democracy and opposition to authoritarianism.
 Liberalism was first developed in Poland as a response to the Polish–Lithuanian monarchy, and it continued to develop in response to the partition of Poland through the 19th century and Communist rule in the 20th century.
-Poland has officially been a liberal democracy since 1989, though its status has challenged as a result of illiberal reforms in the 2010s and 2020s.
+Poland has officially been a liberal democracy since 1989, though its status has been challenged as a result of illiberal reforms in the 2010s and 2020s.

 History

 Polish–Lithuanian Commonwealth (1569-1795)

 The origin of liberalism in Poland is disputed, and two different systems have been credited as the foundation of Polish liberalism.
 These are the system of gentry democracy in the 16th century and the reforms under Stanisław August Poniatowski in the 18th century.
 Gentry democracy introduced many ideas to Poland that have parallels in liberalism, including individual liberties, legalism, and the nation as a distinct entity from its ruler.
 The first major advocate of liberal ideas in Poland was Stanisław Konarski, who criticized the liberum veto in his work On an Effective Counsel in the 1760s.
 Over the following decades, the Monitor covered the details of social and cultural life in Poland while spreading ideals of a national identity independent of the aristocracy.
 Józef Wybicki wrote for the Monitor at this time, and his writings reflected his studies of Montesquieu.
 Hieronim Stroynowski wrote the handbook The Study of Natural and Political Law, Economics and the Law of Nations, which emphasized individual freedoms, private property, contract, and free trade.
 The rule of Stanisław August Poniatowski brought the Polish–Lithuanian Commonwealth to an end in the 18th century during the Polish Enlightenment.

 Liberalism developed in Poland gradually and was influenced by several philosophers.
 Stanisław Staszic was a prominent philosopher during the Polish Enlightenment, advocating elections and physiocracy.
 Hugo Kołłątaj recognized the Polish–Lithuanian Commonwealth as a single unitary state with national sovereignty and argued that the contributions of artisans and tradesmen contributed to a country's wealth as well as agriculturists.
 He also advocated permanent executive government and legal protections of citizens' rights.
 The Constitution of 3 May 1791 implemented many of these legal ideas and established a constitutionalist system in the final years of the Commonwealth.